 - Don’t drink tap water.

 For comprehensive travel advice, please refer to the U.S. State Department website.

-There are so many beautiful places to visit in Mexico, how do you decide where to stay?
+There are so many beautiful places to visit in Mexico in 2022, how do you decide where to stay?
 The best Mexico destinations and top Mexico vacation spots are really split between the beach and the jungle, so you can pick the type of vacation that works for you!

 Where to stay in Tulum

 The Ruins of Tulum are set on 39-foot cliffs on the east coast of the Yucatan Peninsula and are an example of particularly well-conserved Mayan ruins.
 The city of Tulum was built by the Mayan civilization and was most prosperous during the 13th and 15th centuries.

 While there, tourists can also visit the Sian Ka’an Reserve, where you can even catch a glimpse of some nesting sea turtles hunkering down on the beaches.
 If you’re wondering where to stay in Tulum, look no further than this Tulum beach rental.

 Places to stay near Islas Marietas National Park: Puerto Vallarta rentals

 Travel across the waters from the mainland to Islas Marietas National Park.
 You’ll be crossing into a world of natural beauty and tranquility, so be sure to grab your snorkels and your scuba mask to head down into the crystal clear waters of the Marieta Islands.
 They are just off the coast of Nayarit and boast stunning marine life, you’ll be mesmerized by its sparkling waters and hidden beach.
 If you’re heading there between December and March, you could even catch a glimpse of some humpback whales!

 Puerto Vallarta is a Mexico destination you don’t want to miss.
 And what could be better than staying in one of our Puerto Vallarta rentals?
 Rent a villa in Mexico and enjoy your private pool!